 Eat, Pray, Love saved my life.

-Okay, I’m being slightly melodramatic.
-Maybe reading Liz Gilbert’s travel autobiography didn’t literally save my physical live-and-breathe life-life.
+Okay, perhaps I’m being slightly melodramatic.
+Perhaps reading Liz Gilbert’s travel autobiography didn’t literally save my physical live-and-breathe life-life (or maybe it did).
 But her book saved me, as a person, as a woman, as a traveler.

 I was going through some really nasty stuff, in an amazing foreign country full of amazing opportunity, that I just couldn’t see past.
 I won’t go too far into detail in this post, but it involves an emotionally and verbally abusive relationship that had just “ended” with me fleeing our Chiang Mai hostel room while he was out getting lunch.
 I got out of Chiang Mai pretty quickly (which is a shame, because Chiang Mai is awesome, though I would later return in happier times), first to Bangkok, then on a somewhat desperate, frenzied elephant sanctuary-related whim (elephants are like therapists, right?) to Kanchanaburi.

 “This is a good sign, having a broken heart.
 It means we have tried for something.” -Eat, Pray, Love, by Liz Gilbert

 I am a hugely social person, so hostels are kinda my new-best-friend-hunting grounds.
 That week in Kanchanaburi, though, I spoke to almost no one.
 I woke up, ate my breakfast at the hostel restaurant, avoided eye contact with other travelers, and explored the town.
 I had no confidence or desire to meet new people; in those lonely moments, I felt I had nothing to offer.
 I was quiet.
 I went to the market.
 I went to the many WWII memorials and cemeteries Kanchanaburi is known for.
 I watched the train cross the infamous Bridge on the River Kwai many, many times.
 And I read.